 - 2.21 A clear and transparent calculation methodology that can be understood by all PCSs is preferable so that they can understand how their Fee has been calculated.
 A transparent methodology will make commercial decisions easier, and it could reinforce the efficacy of other criteria.
 For instance, if a method is transparent to PCSs, then it is more likely to be effective in incentivising desired behaviour. - 2.22 Whilst ensuring transparency, consideration should also be given to maintaining commercial confidentiality.
-It is important for an appropriate balance to be struck between full transparency and the appropriate treatment of confidential data.
+It is important for an appropriate balance to be struck between full transparency and the appropriate treatment of confidential data, the sharing of which could breach competition law.